thunderclient/thunder-client-support/README.md

 <a name="tech"></a>
 ## Tech
-* Thunder Client is built with **Javascript, Flexbox, Typescript, Ace Editor, Got, Nedb**.
-No javascript or bootstrap frameworks used.
+* Thunder Client is built with **Javascript, Typescript, Flexbox, Ace Editor, Got, Nedb**.

 <a name="features"></a>
 ## Features